Mirijamz/MiGIS/README.md

 ## MiGIS integration (QGIS)
 1. Install the Dzetsaka Classification Plugin in QGIS (go to ‘Plugins’ and select ‘Manage and install plugins’).
-If SAGA GIS is not installed yet, please add the current version using the OSGEO setup.
-2. Install the Python machine learning library ‘scikit-learn’ using the OSGeo shell (QGIS command line).
-For a detailed instruction check the documentation of [Dzetsaka classification plugin manual](https://github.com/nkarasiak/dzetsaka/blob/master/readme.md)
+2. Install the Python machine learning library ‘scikit-learn’ using OSGeo shell (QGIS command line) using this
+  	command:
+    `o4w_env`
+    `python3 -m pip install scikit-learn -U --user`

+3. For a detailed instruction check the documentation of [Dzetsaka classification plugin manual](https://github.com/nkarasiak/dzetsaka/blob/master/readme.md)
-3. Import the MiGIS Python scripts to your QGIS Project (Python symbol in ‘Processing toolbox’ tab) by ‘Adding Script to Toolbox’.
+4. Import the MiGIS Python scripts to your QGIS Project (Python symbol in ‘Processing toolbox’ tab) by ‘Adding Script to Toolbox’.
-4. After importing, all four parts of the toolbox are available in the QGIS ‘Processing toolbox’ (category ‘Scripts’).
+5. After importing, all four parts of the toolbox are available in the QGIS ‘Processing toolbox’ (category ‘Scripts’).